kubermatic/docs/content/kubermatic/main/tutorials-howtos/project-and-cluster-management/web-terminal/_index.en.md

 ### Cannot connect to other pods or internet from the web terminal pod

-The `network policy` deployed to the user cluster restricts access from the web terminal `pod` and allow only the egress to the Kubernetes API server.
+The `network policy` deployed to the user cluster restricts access from the web terminal `pod` and allows only the egress traffic to the Kubernetes API server.
 Therefore you will not be able to access any other pods in the cluster from the web terminal pod.